GEMMA lard soap - Tomato flower, Black Fig & Honey

 Gemma (Saint Gemma Galgani) - Richly fragrant, for the "Flower of Lucca", with tomato flower, black fig and honey.

-Ingredients: Lard, Castor Oil, Distilled Water, Sodium Hydroxide, Fragrance (Unless unscented "Maria" soap)
+Ingredients: Lard, Castor Oil, Distilled Water, Sodium Hydroxide, Fragrance, Color (Unless unscented "Maria" soap)

-My soaps are farm-crafted from lard we render on-site, from our own free ranging rare breed Kunekune pigs.
 Old fashioned lard soap is made through a cold process, using lye, which creates a chemical reaction between the fat, yielding... soap.
 Contrary to popular belief, lye soap isn't harsh.
 Soap that is properly cured will not be drying or irritating to the skin.
 Lard is a fat most similar to the sebum produced by our own skin, making it gentle and suitable for sensitive or dry skin.
-Learn more about the history of lard's uses, and why it fell out of favor for cooking and personal care products.